WKYU-TV

 WKYU-TV (channel 24) is a secondary PBS member television station in Bowling Green, Kentucky, United States.
 Owned by Western Kentucky University as an arm of its Information Technology department, it is a sister station to NPR member network WKU Public Radio with its flagship station WKYU-FM (88.9), adult album alternative station WWHR-FM (91.7) and classical music station W248CF (97.5 FM).
-The four outlets share studios on College Heights Boulevard on the WKU campus; WKYU-TV's transmitter is located 6 mi north of Bowling Green along KY 185, on a tower shared with ABC/Fox/CW+ affiliate WBKO (channel 13) and Telemundo affiliate WBGS-LD (channel 34).
+The four outlets share studios at the Academic Complex building on the WKU campus on College Heights Boulevard; WKYU-TV's transmitter is located 6 mi north of Bowling Green along KY 185, on a tower shared with ABC/Fox/CW+ affiliate WBKO (channel 13) and Telemundo affiliate WBGS-CD (channel 34).

 WKYU-TV is a member of PBS' Program Differentiation Plan (PDP), previously known as the "Beta" group; as the Bowling Green market's secondary PBS station, it only airs 25% of the network's schedule.